Our Research Standards

 Cochrane Library — Systematic reviews and meta-analyses considered the gold standard in evidence-based medicine.

-NIH Office of Dietary Supplements — The U.S. government’s authoritative resource on supplement safety and efficacy data.
+NIH Office of Dietary Supplements — The U.S. government’s authoritative resource on supplement safety and efficacy.

 Examine.com — An independent, non-commercial database of supplement and nutrition research summaries.